rgrannell1/geo-dbscan/README.md

 ## Motivation

-Node.js has a few DBScan libraries, but none of them were quite right for me. `dbscan_gps` is good but it has a weird callback interface (it's syncronous!) and error-handling, and the performance is horrible when `n > 5,000`
+Node.js has a few DBScan libraries, but none of them were quite right for me. `dbscan_gps` is good but it has a weird callback interface (it's syncronous!) and error-handling, and the performance is horrible when `n > 5,000`.
+In comparison, geo-dbscan is:

+- faster: `geo-dbscan` uses spatial indexing to speed up neighbour searches
+- flexible: `geo-dbscan` lets you provide an accessor to retrieve longitude-latitude coordinates so you don't need to alter your data-model

 ## Background